All Episodes

 I said that from the beginning.

-He can't get a fair trial in New York, DC, or Fulton County, Georgia.
+He can't get a fair trial in New York, D.C., or Fulton County, Georgia.

-Is that gonna go away?
+Is that going to go away?

-There's no way this stands on appeal.
+Whether the judge does it or not, there's no way this stands on appeal.

 Yes, I believe that.

-But uh, you know, it's a shame what they've done to this man.
+But, you know, it's a shame what they've done to this man.

 I mean, it's been just torture on all of us.